 How does exposure occur?
 Moms might drink tap water contaminated with lead that’s leached out of old or poorly maintained water pipes, which is what happened in Flint, Michigan.
 We might inhale lead-tainted dust from old and chipping paint.
 We could accidentally be working in contaminated garden soil if the garden is near a building that was painted before 1978, which is when lead in paint was banned.
 Some lipsticks even derive their color from pigments that contain lead.

 How to Avoid Lead: Check the Consumer Confidence Report issued by your water utility to make sure your tap water is lead-free.
 If it’s not, contact your local elected officials and demand immediate repairs to the water system.
 Meanwhile, filter lead and other contaminants out of drinking water using this guide to picking the right filter.

 If your home was built before 1978, use a DIY test kit to do a preliminary check on the paint inside and out; results will tell you if you need to call in a certified lead-abatement specialist.
 If you’re renovating an older home that could generate lead-tainted dust, again use a specialist to do the work and vacate the residence while renovations are underway.
-Finally, wear cosmetics that are made from organic ingredients and tinted with all-natural fruit pigments, like the products from these 10 lipstick brands.
+Finally, wear cosmetics that are made from organic ingredients and tinted with all-natural fruit pigments.

 This neurotoxin impedes brain and nervous system development.
 Most mercury we’re exposed to is emitted as air pollution when power plants burn coal.
 The mercury falls into oceans and fresh water lakes, rivers and streams, then concentrates in large, predatory fish like tuna, shark, swordfish, king mackerel, and tilefish.
 Mercury is also found in compact fluorescent light bulbs and older thermometers, though the largest exposure by far comes from eating mercury-tainted seafood.